alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 **What kind of enclosure is needed to hold the gas inside for 11 weeks?**
 This was solved more than a century ago with clever construction, and modern materials make it even easier.
-Construction can be made strong and resilient while keeping it light.
+The enclosure can be made strong and resilient while keeping it light by using composite materials.
 There are readily-available polymers with low hydrogen permeability such as PVA or EVOH, and they can be supplemented with other layers that prevent ultraviolet damage and weather corrosion.